 Staff without previous NHS employment would normally be appointed to receive the minimum of the pay band.
 However NHS employers do have the discretion to take into consideration previous experience that may be relevant to NHS employment.

 Under AfC individuals may be moved into a higher pay band where it is necessary to fill a post on a temporary basis when a vacancy is unfilled (but being advertised), or the post is being held open for someone who is due to return - for example from maternity leave or long term sick leave.

 Your pay should be set either at the minimum of the new pay band or, if this would result in no pay increase, at the first pay point in the band which would deliver an increase in pay.
 In circumstances where you are not required to carry out the full responsibilities of the post, pay will be determined by job evaluation.
-See sections 6.31 and 6.32 and/or section 6 6.18 to 6.20 of the handbook for staff in England and Wales.
-In Scotland and Northern Ireland, see sections 6.32 to 6.34.
+See section 6 of the AfC handbook, as applicable to the country in which you work.

 Sections 1 and 6 of the AfC handbook set out in more detail how pay and career progression within the NHS Knowledge and Skills Framework (KSF) performance systems work.
 Annex 23 sets out the principles and guidance which will underpin local pay progression policies in England and Wales.